-We highlight the fact that the foregoing testers are non-adaptive.
+We highlight the fact that the foregoing testers are non-adaptive (i.e., their queries do not depend on the answers to prior queries).
 This is remarkable, because the corresponding testers for the BDG model (which in some cases are actually emulated by our testers) are inherently adaptive.
 However, these "BDG-model testers" utilize their adaptivity only for conducting local searches in the input graph, whereas in the subgraph testing model the input is a subgraph of a fixed (or a priori known) graph, and so the queries that support these local searches can be determined non-adaptively.